shariq1989/cookbook/content/recipe/chicken_karahi.md

 ### ABOUT THE MEAL

 Karahi is a Pakistani dish that gets its name from the wok-like pan it is made in.
-The traditional karahi was cooked over an open flame, low and slow, but the true beauty of a good karahi is in its rich tomato base and fragrant toppings like cilantro, ginger, and green chilis.
+The traditional karahi was cooked over an open flame, low and slow, but the true beauty of a good karahi is in its rich tomato base and fragrant toppings like cilantro, ginger, and green chillies.
 There are so many variations of karahi, so I hope you enjoy this quick and simple chicken karahi or chicken kadai recipe our family loves.

 #### What main ingredients do I need for this meal?